shuan4638/Fingerprint-Passing-nerial-network-FPNN-/README.md

-# FP2GRAPH
+# FP2MP
-Predicting chemical property using descriptors from Morgan Fingerprints to graph convolutional neural network (GCN).
+Predicting chemical property using Morgan Fingerprints to build message passing neural network (MPNN).

 HIV dataset was used to demo classification task and ESOL dataset was used to demo regression task.